New Year, Old Policies: Maintain the Path on Interest Rates - Central Bank Watch

 According to overnight index swaps, the chance of a BOC rate cut in 2020 has not changed much at the start of the new year.
 At the end of 2020, rates markets were discounting September 2020 as the most likely month for the next rate move (52% chance of a 25-bps rate cut).
 Now, overnight index swaps are suggesting that October 2020 will be the first meeting in 2020 to produce a rate move (65% chance).

-USD/CAD: Retail trader data shows 58.64% of traders are net-long with the ratio of traders long to short at 1.42 to 1.
-The number of traders net-long is 21.72% lower than yesterday and 14.84% lower from last week, while the number of traders net-short is 17.14% higher than yesterday and 53.27% higher from last week.
+USD/CAD: Retail trader data shows 57.73% of traders are net-long with the ratio of traders long to short at 1.37 to 1.
+The number of traders net-long is 13.81% higher than yesterday and 22.15% lower from last week, while the number of traders net-short is 14.01% higher than yesterday and 44.63% higher from last week.

 We typically take a contrarian view to crowd sentiment, and the fact traders are net-long suggests USD/CAD prices may continue to fall.